8 Steps for How To Stop Overthinking at Work

-- “My boss did not say hello when I walked by her office this morning.
+“My boss did not say hello when I passed by her office this morning.
 I wonder what happened.”
 Remember that your boss is probably just busy, not displeased with you.

 Most of the time, others do not notice the actions or mistakes people ruminate about.
 You can reduce the time you spend ruminating by thinking about ways to improve next time and remembering the things you did right.